drewpendergrass/CHEEREIO/docs/Debugging.rst

 To execute the testing suite, navigate to the ``tests`` folder in the CHEEREIO code directory and activate your CHEEREIO conda environment.
 Then, run the command 'pytest' at the command line within this directory.
 Test results will be printed to the terminal.

 To add new tests to the testing suite, add functions with no input that with names that follow the format ``test_*()``.
 You can make use of the ``testing_tools.py`` module within the ``core/`` folder to ensure stable testing environments and to generate useful data structures.
 Every testing function should end with an ``assert`` command that takes a boolean.
 See the `Pytest documentation <https://docs.pytest.org/en/7.1.x/contents.html>`__ for more information.
+If you add new tests, please make a pull request into the main CHEEREIO code directory so everyone can make use of your work.